gostores/afero/README.md

 In some applications it may make sense to define a new package that simply exports the file system variable for easy access from anywhere.

-## Using Afero's utility functions
+## Using fsintra's utility functions

-Afero provides a set of functions to make it easier to use the underlying file systems.
+fsintra provides a set of functions to make it easier to use the underlying file systems.
 These functions have been primarily ported from io & ioutil with some developed for Hugo.

-The afero utilities support all afero compatible backends.
+The fsintra utilities support all fsintra compatible backends.

 The list of utilities includes: